What is Attorney SEO?

 Most law firms use WordPress and host their website themselves through a third-party hosting provider.
 Your web host is like an online hard drive that stores your website and the system you use to manage it.

-If you haven't selected a hosting provider already or are getting fed up with the one you have, focus on finding one that meets the following criteria:
+If you haven't selected a hosting provider already or are getting fed up with the one you have, see our guide to law firm web hosting.

 Use a Website Platform with a Robust CMS